freight-hub/freighthub-frontend-challenge/README.md

 ## Technology requirements

-You can use any libraries, task runners and build processors. **React** and **Javascript** are the only hard requirements.
-ES6 and Typescript are highly encouraged, as well as MST and MobX if needed.
+You can use any libraries, task runners and build processors. **React** and **JavaScript** are the only hard requirements.
+ES6 and TypeScript are highly encouraged, as well as MST and MobX if needed.

 **We will not accept any submissions using view libraries/frameworks other than React.**